ArcTanGent Festival

 ArcTanGent Festival (also known as ATG) is a three-day British rock festival held annually at Fernhill Farm in Somerset, England since 2013.
 It is the most popular British summer festival for math rock, post rock, progressive metal and experimental music.
+The festival is named after the Earthtone9 album arc'tan'gent (2000).

-Previous performers include Explosions in the Sky, Glassjaw, Godspeed You!
-Black Emperor, Meshuggah, Coheed & Cambria, Shellac, The Dillinger Escape Plan, Converge, Russian Circles, Deafheaven, Cult of Luna, American Football, Battles, Public Service Broadcasting, And So I Watch You from Afar, 65daysofstatic, Fuck Buttons, La Dispute, TesseracT, Daughters and Mono.
+Previous performers include Heilung, Mogwai, Meshuggah, Devin Townsend, Explosions in the Sky, Coheed & Cambria, Opeth, Glassjaw, Godspeed You!
+Black Emperor, Sleep Token, Polyphia, Converge, Karnivool, Animals As Leaders, Shellac, American football, TesseracT, The Dillinger Escape Plan, Russian Circles, Wardruna, Electric Wizard, Carpenter Brut, Igorrr, Alcest, Cult of Luna, Battles, Public Service Broadcasting, Empire State Bastard, Deafheaven, And So I Watch You from Afar, 65daysofstatic and Fuck Buttons.

 The festival features five stages, silent disco after the live performances have finished, a selection of bars and food vendors, and weekend camping and VIP options.

 2013

 The 2013 edition of the festival was the first to be held.
 It has since returned annually, albeit now one week earlier each year.

 The Yohkai stage was curated by Damnation Festival on the Friday.